pradeekpmohandas/cka-practice/1-Cluster Architecture, Installation & Configuration/01-security.md

  - --authorization-mode=Node,RBAC
 curl <kube-api> --key admin.key --cert admin.cert --cacert ca.cert
  #to call server, these details can be
-==> moved the above to a file, we get "kube-config" file  this is used by kubectl to authenticate
+==> move above to a file, we get "kube-config" file  this is used by kubectl to authenticate